Omni-guides/Tuxborn/ReadmeTemp.md

 **Tuxborn - Deck CS:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.

 **Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has a full Community Shaders suite and higher INI settings.
-Performance of this profile will depend on your system specs.
+Performance of this profile will depend on your sy specs.

 --